Mostafa-Shariare/Python-Ml/NumPy-Basics/readme.md

-#  Complete NumPy Tutorial in Python – A Beginner-Friendly Guide
+#  Basic NumPy Tutorial in Python – A Beginner-Friendly Guide

 NumPy (Numerical Python) is one of the most powerful and widely used libraries in Python for **numerical computing**.
 It provides support for large, multi-dimensional arrays and matrices, along with a wide collection of mathematical functions to operate on them.